Tailor-made Antibodies

 Background

-The glutamic acid decarboxylases GAD 2, also referred to as GAD 65, and GAD 1 / GAD 67 synthesize γ-aminobutyric acid (GABA), the major inhibitory neurotransmitter in the central nervous system.
-The hydrophilic GAD 1 can heterodimerize with the membrane achored GAD 2 and part of GAD 1 is targeted to inhibitory nerve terminals by this mechanisms.
-Although both proteins exhibit significant differences in their N-terminus they share high homology in the rest of the molecule.
+The glutamic acid decarboxylases GAD1 and GAD2, also referred to as GAD67, and GAD65 respectively, synthesize γ-aminobutyric acid (GABA), the major inhibitory neurotransmitter in the central nervous system.
+Therefore, GADs are widely used markers for the GABAergic system (1).
+The hydrophilic GAD1 can heterodimerize with the membrane achored GAD2 and a part of GAD1 is targeted to inhibitory nerve terminals by this mechanism (2).
+Although both proteins exhibit significant differences in their N-terminus they share high homology in the rest of the molecule (3).

 Protocols